The Very Best of Yellowstone Itinerary in 3 Days

 - Lamar Valley

-- the Grand Canyon of the Yellowstone
+- and the Grand Canyon of the Yellowstone

 To add more days and activities to this itinerary, check out our one-week Yellowstone Itinerary.